-An Excel drop-down list or drop-down menu is a data validation function that allows users to select an option from pre-defined options.
-This will make data entry easier, faster and reduce inaccuracy and typing mistakes.
+An Excel drop-down list or drop-down menu is a graphical control element that allows users to choose an option from a list of pre-defined options.
+This will make data entry easier, faster and reduce inaccuracy and typos.

-For example, a user from a drop-down list can select easily the status of the work as the FINISHED.
-But if you give him the option to enter it manually, he may enter FINISHED or PENDING or ONGOING, or FAILED.
+For instance, users can choose easily the status of the work as FINISHED from a drop-down menu.
+But if you provide them the choice to enter it manually, they may type the whole word FINISHED or PENDING or ONGOING, or FAILED.
 It will take a lot of time to type the status for each work, but if it were a drop-down list, it will speed up the data entry process.

 In this post, we’ll show you a quick and easy way to create a drop-down list using data from cells, or by entering data manually, or by using formulas in Excel.

 Creating a Drop-Down List using Data from Cells

 For instance, you can make a drop-down menu to track the status of each of the trips you are planning to take (as shown in the image below).

 First, type the items you want to appear in the drop-down in an array of cells.
 You can do this on the sheet that will contain the drop-down lists, or on a different sheet.

 In this example, we typed the list of items for the drop-down list in Sheet 2.